How to water your lawn

 - Your footprints remain longer on the grass

 Early in the morning is the ideal time to water for most lawns.
 The grass will have a full day to dry and the water won’t evaporate at once since the sun hasn’t had time to heat up the lawn.
-However, the less wasteful choice is to water at night.
+However, the less wasteful choice is to water your lawn at night.
 Just be careful with the amount of water so that it doesn’t cling on to the blades of the grass overnight, creating a moist environment – perfect for fungus to grow.

 A sprinkling system is an easy and comfortable way to keep your garden hydrated.
 Sprinklers can be fixed in the ground, put on stands or travelling across the lawn during watering.
-If you connect your sprinklers to a watering computer, you can even go on a holiday knowing your lawn and plants will be taken care of.
+If you connect your sprinklers to a watering computer, you can even leave on a holiday knowing your lawn and plants will be taken care of.